etfroeland/KnowledgeBasedEngineering/Assignment1/README.md

-# Knoledge Fusion in Siemens NX
+# Knowledge Fusion in Siemens NX